pratulyab/amnesia/README.md

 - Make sure to have redis-server installed.
 Run redis-server
 - Run "celery -A amnesia worker -l info" to boot workers.
 - Run "celery -A amnesia beat -l info -S django" to start scheduling using celery beat.
+	- "-S" is used to specify the scheduler
+	- which in this case is django
 - Visit localhost
 - Signup + Login
+	- If working with existing db:
+		- User:
+			- username: john
+			- password: socialcops
+		- Superuser:
+			- username: pratulya
+			- password: socialcops
 - Create Task

 ## 5) Django Things: